nathan-fiscaletti/keyboardsounds/README.md

 ## Custom Profiles

+> 🛈 Custom Profile Builder Coming Soon

 This application supports custom profiles in which you can provide your own WAV files to be used for the different keys pressed.

-By default, it ships with two profiles.

-- **ios**: Mimics the sounds made by an iPhone or iPad keyboard.
-- **typewriter**: Mimics the sounds of a typewriter.

 ### Creating a Profile

 1. Create a new directory containing the sounds you wish to use.
 2. Add a new file to the directory called `profile.json`.
 3. Follow the example format below to create the profile.
-4. Zip the directory into a ZIP file.
+4. Combine the files into a ZIP file.
+The files must be at the root of the zip file.

 You can then add this profile using the `add-profile` action.

 ### Example Profile

-> Note: Comments are not technically valid JSON.
+> Note: Comments are technically **not** valid JSON.
 Make sure you remove them if you choose to use this example as a starting point for your `profile.json` file.

 ```json
 {